konstructio/kubefirst-docs/docs/kubefirst/civo/github/user-creation.md

 ## Platform User Onboarding

-In this tutorial we will show how to add users to your platform through [Atlantis](https://www.runatlantis.io/), which will allow a preview of how changes made will be expressed through terraform before branches are merged into your repository.
+In this tutorial we will show how to add users to your platform through [Atlantis](https://www.runatlantis.io/), which will allow a preview of how changes made will be expressed through Terraform before branches are merged into your repository.

 Navigate to the `gitops` repository in your GitHub org, clone the contents, and create a new branch: